peterpih/tidydata/CodeBook.md

 used.
 For example, when the original variable name used "Acc", the abbreviation has been changed to "Accelerometer".

+Additional changes:
 - Acc becomes Accelerometer
 - Gyro becomes Gyroscope
 - Mag becomes Magnitude

 Other modifications are:
-- Every variable begins with "Average", since the are all averages of the original data set
+- Every variable name begins with "Average", since the are all averages of the original data set
 - "mean" and "std" have been changed to "Mean" and "Std" to maintain camelling and readability
 - Where appropriate, the axis of measurement (X,Y,Z) has been kept, preceeded by a "-"